kct2020/goutpal-com-skeleventy/site/blog/gout-discussion-forums/index.md

 ## Original Gout Forum

 Today, I've merged the original gout forum here.
 So this page serves as an index for finding relevant gout forum posts.
-Also, it serves as a plan for improving those posts.
-As I reformat important topics.
-Underlining their relevance to the latest best practices for gout management.
+More importantly, this page also serves as a roadmap for the vital integration of real-life concerns in gout treatment plans.
+Underlining patient involvement in current best practices for gout management.

 I should point out that I recently started to remodel the old forum as my story of GoutPal.
 But I never got far with that.
 So you might ignore any references to "Keith's GoutPal Story".
 Instead, you should focus on: